ProgMiner/php-util-template-renderer/README.md

 ## Usage

-The library has some classes and one interface for abstracting from template engines.
+The library has some classes and one interface for abstracting from different template engines.

-[`ProgMinerUtils\TemplateRenderer\ITemplateRenderer`](lib/ITemplateRenderer.php) is interface for template engines drivers.
+[`ProgMinerUtils\TemplateRenderer\ITemplateRenderer`](lib/ITemplateRenderer.php) is interface for template engines abstractions.
+You can use it for use abstractions in your code.

-You can use it for use drivers in your code.
+Library has some included abstractions: for callable templates, for PHP templates and for [Twig](http://twig.sensiolabs.org/) templates.
+Also, library has [`ProgMinerUtils\TemplateRenderer\DelegatingTemplateRenderer`](lib/DelegatingTemplateRenderer.php) for use several abstractions at one time.

 ## Contributing